mitrio78/MemeMaker/README.md

 # MemeMaker
-One more final examine application for the "Introduction to App Development with Swift" book by Apple.
+One more final examine application from "Introduction to App Development with Swift" book by Apple.